-Bay (western shoreline) and Bellarine Peninsula Ramsar site.
+The kindergarten land forms the northern boundary of Queenscliff Primary School and overlooks Swan Bay.
+Swan Bay itself is within the City of Greater Geelong, it is managed by Parks Victoria and is part of the internationally listed Port Phillip Bay (western shoreline) and Bellarine Peninsula Ramsar site.
 Adjacent to Precinct 7 is a long narrow section of land that forms the foreshore of Swan Bay.
-This land is managed by VicTrack and its tenants, the Bellarine Heritage Railway.
+This land is managed by VicTrack and its tenants, the Bellarine Steam Preservation Society.